 Hawaiian Leis: An alternative to glow necklaces

 If your wedding reception has a tropical theme -- or you just need to "tone it down" a few notches from glow necklaces -- novelty leis can help get everyone looking and feeling festive.
-If grandma and grandpa wouldn't be into wearing glow necklaces, chances are they'd be OK with sporting a lei, especially if they've ever enjoyed a trip to the islands themselves.
+If grandma and grandpa wouldn't be into wearing glow necklaces, chances are they'd be OK with sporting a lei.

 Bubbles: Fun for all ages... and effective "paparazzi prevention"

 Tiny bottles of bubble soap are a common sight, especially for outdoor receptions.
-The old tradition of tossing rice or other food can messy, and possibly harmful to wildlife.
-Bubbles make for great photos, and then they simply disappear -- nothing to pick out of your dress or tux later, no litter for anyone to pick-up off the ground!
+The old tradition of tossing rice or other food can be messy, and harmful to birds or other wildlife.
+But bubbles make for great photos, and then they simply disappear -- no mess to clean up!

-You can place a bottle on each seat, or have them all on a table, with a sign directing guests to grab one on their way in.
+You can place a bottle on each seat, have ushers hand them out, or put them all on a table, with a sign directing guests to grab one on their way to their ceremony seats.
 Worried that guests might not catch on?
-Some couples use ribbon to attach the bubble bottles to their ceremony programs or reception seating cards (just punch a hole in the corner of the program) to make it blatantly obvious that everyone is supposed to take a bottle.
+Use ribbon to attach the bubble bottles to your ceremony programs (just punch a hole in the corner of the programs) to make it blatantly obvious that everyone is supposed to take a bottle.

 Another bonus: if guests are holding bubble bottles/wands, they won't be holding their cameras!
 Your professional photos will show your guest's happy faces, rather than what might otherwise look like a "cell phone paparazzi" group.